istio/istio/devel/README.md

 4. You can then use
    - [update_all](update_all) : script to build from source
    - [setup_run](setup_run)  : run locally
-   - Also found in this directory: [rules.yaml](rules.yaml) : the version of  mixer/testdata/configroot/scopes/global/subjects/global/rules.yml that works locally
+   - Also found in this directory: [rules.yml](rules.yml) : the version of  mixer/testdata/configroot/scopes/global/subjects/global/rules.yml that works locally and [quota.yml](quota.yml) a very simple 1 qps quota example used below.
 5. And run things like
    ```bash
    # Test the echo server: